facebook/docusaurus/website/docs/api/themes/theme-configuration.md

 ### Navbar dropdown {#navbar-dropdown}

-Navbar items can also be dropdown items by specifying the `items`, an inner array of navbar items.
+Navbar items of the type `dropdown` has the additional `items` field, an inner array of navbar items.
+The dropdown items cannot be dropdowns themselves.
+In other words, they can of be one of the following types: `default`, `doc`, `docsVersion`.

 ```js {9-19} title="docusaurus.config.js"
 module.exports = {